JDinhGit/TempSensor/README.md

 [Raspberry Pi Setup](https://www.youtube.com/watch?v=juHoJYX86Dg)

 This is optional, but it is recommended to have VNC viewer enabled on the pi and also download VNC viewer onto another machine.
-This allows access to the pi from another machine without the need to plug the pi into another monitor or the need to have a keyboad and mouse with it.
+This allows access to the pi from another machine without the need to plug the pi into another monitor or the need to have a keyboard and mouse with it.

 [Installing VNC Viewer](https://www.youtube.com/watch?v=4pJMfvaNgaw)